A dog stands on a grassy hillside with wildflowers, looking to the side.

 1. Responsibly sourced and grown using regenerative or sustainable practices

-2. Screened for potential environmental and processing contaminants
+2. Screened for environmental and processing contaminants

 3. Not contributing to deforestation